dszalkowski/GLPI-Backup/README.md

 # GLPI Full Backup
-I wrote a full GLPI Backup Bash Script saving the GLPI directory with tar command and the GLPI MariaDB Database with mariadb-dump command.
+I wrote a full timestamp GLPI Backup Bash Script saving the GLPI directory with tar command and the GLPI MariaDB Database with mariadb-dump command.
 In this sample :
 - /home/www/glpi is the GLPI files directory ;
 - glpi is th GLPI MariaDB Database ;